SALVATION: THREE (EXCERPT OF THREE DEATHS AND THREE RESURRECTIONS: VOLUME ONE)

-And the waters returned, and covered the chariots, and the horsemen, and all the host of Pharaoh that came into the sea after them; there remained not so much as one of them.
-But the children of Israel walked upon dry land in the midst of the sea; and the waters were a wall unto them on their right hand, and on their left.
+But the children of Israel had walked on dry land in the midst of the sea, and the waters were a wall to them on their right hand and on their left.
 (Exodus 14:28,29)

 The destruction of the Egyptian army is a prophetic picture of what happened to Satan’s power on Calvary, what happens to Satan’s power when we are baptized in water, and what will happen to Satan’s power when Christ returns.